The top 5 things that should be on your ‘beginning of the year financial to-do’ list

 - Don’t forget to also gather receipts/information for other eligible credits such as childcare, charitable donations, and the First-Time Homebuyer’s Tax Credit

 If you have significant capital gains in a non-registered portfolio that requires re-balancing, then early in the year is the best time to do it (since capital gains tax is deferred for over a year).
-If your 2017 returns were adversely affected by rising interest rates, now’s the time to speak with your financial advisor about whether or not you need to re-balance some of those holdings.
+The start of a new year is always a good time to speak with your financial advisor to review whether or not you need to re-balance some of your holdings due to market fluctuations.